 • Call your local waste management authority and follow their recommendation.

 This is not a fast process, but each step has its own reward.
-Be patient and remember what Ovid said, “What is harder than rock, or softer than water?
+Be patient.
+Remember what Ovid said, “What is harder than rock, or softer than water?
 Yet soft water hollows out hard rock.
 Persevere.”

 This story about rock tumbling for beginners previously appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Mark Oros.